apache/sedona/README.md

 ##  Version release notes: [click here](http://datasystemslab.github.io/GeoSpark/news/GeoSpark-All-Modules-Release-notes/)

 ## News!
 * GeoSpark 1.1.0 is released.
-This release contains several bug fixes, new SQL functions and index serializer. **Note, GeoSparkSQL Maven Coordinate changed** [Release notes](http://datasystemslab.github.io/GeoSpark/news/GeoSpark-All-Modules-Release-notes/) || [Maven Coordinate](http://datasystemslab.github.io/GeoSpark/news/GeoSpark-All-Modules-Maven-Central-Coordinates/)
+This release contains new SQL functions, custom Quad-Tree/R-Tree index serializers and bug fixes.
+GeoSpark 1.1.0 supposrt Apache Spark 2.3. **Note, GeoSparkSQL Maven Coordinate changed** [Release notes](http://datasystemslab.github.io/GeoSpark/news/GeoSpark-All-Modules-Release-notes/) || [Maven Coordinate](http://datasystemslab.github.io/GeoSpark/news/GeoSpark-All-Modules-Maven-Central-Coordinates/) (Thanks for the index serializer patch contributed by Zongsi Zhang!)
 * GeoSpark wiki is now moved to [GeoSpark new website](http://datasystemslab.github.io/GeoSpark/)!
 Users are welcome to contribute your tutorials and stories by making a PR!
 * We just released a template project about how to [use GeoSpark in Spatial Data Mining](https://github.com/jiayuasu/GeoSparkTemplateProject/tree/master/geospark-analysis).
 * GeoSpark 1.0 is released.
 This release mainly includes a complete version of **GeoSparkSQL**.